 What is a TXT Record

-A TXT Record (Text Record) is a DNS record, used for email verification and authentication, such as protecting emails from spam and verifying domain ownership when you send email from your domain name.
+A TXT Record (Text Record) is a DNS record used for email verification and authentication, such as protecting emails from spam and verifying domain ownership when sending an email from your domain name.

 It was originally used for human-readable text.
-This domain verification TXT record is used for several purposes, such as email verification, to prevent your email from being marked or considered as spam.
+This domain verification TXT record is used for several purposes, such as email verification, to prevent your email from being marked as spam.

-TXT records are important for your domain and email for several reasons, primarily security, verification, internet reputation and email management.
-Make sure your SPF, DKIM, and DMARC records are set correctly for your domain's email addresses.
+TXT records are important for your domain and email for several reasons, primarily security, verification, internet reputation, and email management.
+Ensure your SPF, DKIM, and DMARC records are configured correctly for your domain's email addresses.

-Here's a detailed look into why DNS records specifically TXT records hold significant value for your domain's email addresses:
+Here's a detailed look at why DNS records, specifically TXT records, hold significant value for your domain's email addresses:

 -